 This enduring symbol is considered one of the most magnificent feats of ancient Rome and one of the greatest engineering accomplishments of human civilisation.
 The massive amphitheatre used to hold over 50,000 spectators and was mainly used for public spectacles and gladiatorial contests.
 Its architecture boasts an impressive array of Doric, Ionic and Corinthian columns and an underground network of cells, corridors, ramps and elevators that were used to transport animals from their cages to the arena.
-Years of erosion, pillaging and damage from earthquakes mean the structure is a shell of its former state, nonetheless, the Colosseum remains an impressive sight.
+Years of erosion, pillaging and damage from earthquakes mean the structure is a shell of its former state, but nonetheless remains an impressive sight.

 For centuries, the Roman Forum was the nucleus of the city's public life.
 The open rectangular area was the site of ancient Rome's commercial, political and religious wranglings.
 Some of the most notable monuments surrounding the square include the impressive Arch of Septimus Severus – designed to celebrate Roman victory over the Parthians – and the former atrium of the House of the Vestal Virgins and Temple of Vesta.
 Archaeological excavation continues, along with various restoration and preservation efforts.